setvisible/nastran-find/CHECKLIST-RELEASE.md

 - Check the version in both targets  with `> nastranfind.exe --version`
 - Zip the target with:
  * the GLIDER examples
- * the PDCurses dll
+ * the PDCurses DLL
- * the Std C lib dll
+ * the STD library DLLs:
+   - libgcc_s_dw2-1.dll
+   - libstdc++-6.dll
+   - libwinpthread-1.dll

 --> Target name : `nastranfind-vXXXX-win32.zip` where XXX is the version